 Prostate Health

 BPH is a condition that affects the prostate gland in men and can cause urinary problems.
-According to Organic Facts, stinging nettle root can help reduce the size of the prostate gland and improve urinary flow.
+According to Organic Facts, stinging nettle roots can help reduce the size of the prostate gland and improve urinary flow.

 Managing Allergies